antoniomaria/gazpachoquest/README.md

   * Multiple Choice one selected at a time (Radio buttons).
 Vertically or Horizontally (scales) arranged.
   * Matrix or array of questions above listed.
 * Smart language selector depending on Browser Preferred Language, or Respondent attributes.
-* Anonymous and Not-Anonymous questionnaires
+* Anonymous and Not-Anonymous questionnaires.
+* Possibility to show all questions in a single page, different pages or one question at a time for small displays.
 * Role-Permission based Access-Rights management.
 * HMac based security.
-* Import and export questionnaires definitions to XML
+* Import and export questionnaires definitions to XML.
+* Instantly saved responses, thus participants can continue answering at a later time.
+* Re-usable editable answer sets.

 ## Contributing